 Filling eye hollows is a delicate business and there are risks.
 The biggest risk is bruising, lumps and swelling.
 In some cases if not done properly it can actually make your lower eye area look worse.
 Today there are more hyaluronic acid (HA) fillers in the aesthetic tool box and techniques for treating this delicate area have improved.

-I have been reading many online posts from patients who have had both fillers and have experienced puffiness, lumps, and a baggy look after the injection.
+I’ve been reading many online posts from patients who have had both fillers and have experienced puffiness, lumps, and a baggy look after the injection.
 Others have had good results.
-What is clear after reading the many posts and talking to others is that you must be very cautious when making this decision.
+I’ve seen good and bad results.
+Please choose your injector wisely.
+This is a very difficult area to treat.

 Performing “tear trough” treatments to the hollow area under the eyes requires meticulous technique and can be a very satisfying treatment when done correctly.